StrangerealIntel/CyberThreatIntel/North Korea/APT/Lazarus/23-10-19/analysis.md

 |indagator.club|185.236.203.211|AS9009|M247 LTD Copenhagen Infrastructure|185.236.203.0/24|Ballerup|55.7317,12.3633|Denmark|

 <h3> Nuclear's plant incident (DTrack)</h3>
-<h6> On the stings, we can observe a function timestamp who return a date of version, this is an of the sqllite version of the C librairies (3.21), this can be an reuse code of one of stealer of the group for a new stealer.</h6>
+<h6>On the stings, we can observe a function timestamp who return a date of the version, this is an of the sqllite version of the C libraries (3.21), this can be a reuse code of one of the stealers of the group for a new stealer.</h6>
 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/29-10-19/SQLite-Version-string.PNG">
 </p>
 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/29-10-19/SQLite-Version.PNG">
 </p>
-<h6> The malware pivoting in the infrastructure and get an elevation in the privileges by the remote access to administrative shares (C$) with a like a default password "abcd@123".</h6>
+<h6>The malware pivoting in the infrastructure and get an elevation in the privileges by the remote access to administrative shares (C$) with a like a default password "abcd@123".</h6>
 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/29-10-19/Mal-Actions-1.png">
 </p>
-<h6> The sensitive operations to do on the computer have an indicative CCS_, this can be a code identifier for this custom payload of DTrack.
-CCS can be acronym Cabinet Committee on Security (CCS) of the Central Government of India. </h6>
+<h6>The sensitive operations to do on the computer have an indicative CCS_, this can be a code identifier for this custom payload of DTrack.
+CCS can be the acronym Cabinet Committee on Security (CCS) of the Central Government of India.</h6>
-<h6> Dtrack have the capacity to get the mac address and infos on the network card adapter.</h6>
+<h6>Dtrack have the capacity to get the mac address and informations of network card adapter.</h6>
 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/29-10-19/Mal-Get-Mac.png">
 </p>
-<h6> As strealer, Dtrack can get the data of web broswer (Chrome and Firefox), this parsed the history, stored password and the URL.
-URl is interesting due to many company push in the deploiement in the new computer in the domain, the intranet links, adminstrative links or links to console like SCADA, it's a good method for environmental recognition.</h6>
+<h6>As stealer, Dtrack can get the data of the web browsers (Chrome and Firefox), this parsed the history, stored password and the URL.
+URl is interesting due to many company pushes in the deployment in the new computer in the domain, the intranet links, administrative links or links to console like SCADA, it's a good method for environmental recognition.</h6>
 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/29-10-19/Mal-StealActions.png">
 </p>